Civil registration: France

 France was the first country to create a national registration system.
 In 1539, King Francis I ordered, in the Ordinance of Villers-Cotterêts, as part of a wider legislation regarding the policing of church benefices, that the various local church institutions, mainly parishes, keep vital record registers.
 The ordinance ordered the creation of at least a register of baptisms, as a proof of one's date of birth, and a register of burials of churchmen, as a proof of one's date of death.
 Though both registers were kept by religious authorities, they were authenticated by a public notary, always a layman, and were kept in the local royal administration's archives.
-In fact, as the church had kept parish registers since the Middle Ages.
+In fact, the church had kept parish registers since the Middle Ages.
 The oldest one in France is Givry's, of 1303.
 These registers were used to meet the ordinance's requirements.

 The National Registration was fully secularized in 1792 during the French Revolution by order of the French Republic.
 These records have been continued through the present and are kept at the departmental archives.
 The National Registration includes birth, marriage, divorce, and death records.